dash4vatar/OSiGo/README.md

-# OSiGo
+# ROSE
-Operating System in Go
+ROSE is the abbreviation for Rust Operating System Engineered